arkency/posts/posts/2016-09-30-minimal-decoupled-subsystems-of-your-rails-app.md

 ### Storing and publishing a domain event

-We are going to use [`rails_event_store`](https://github.com/arkency/rails_event_store), but you could achieve the same results using any other pub-sub (e.g. whisper + whisper-sidekiq extension). `rails_event_store` has the benefit that your domain events will be saved in a database.
+We are going to use [`rails_event_store`](https://github.com/arkency/rails_event_store), but you could achieve the same results using any other pub-sub (e.g. wisper + wisper-sidekiq extension). `rails_event_store` has the benefit that your domain events will be saved in a database.

 <hr />